-Figure 7.11: Database Profiles
+Figure 6.7: Database Profiles

-Step 3: Select the System DSN tab in the ODBC Data Source Administrator dialog box and click Add.

-Figure 7.12: ODBC Data Source Administrator

-Step 4: Select the SQL Anywhere 10 driver to connect to the appeontutor.db database file.
-Select SQLAnywhere 10 and click Finish in the Create New Data Source dialog box.
+- Step 3: Select the System DSN tab in the ODBC Data Source Administrator dialog box and click Add. - Step 4: Select the SQL Anywhere 16 driver to connect to the appeonsample.db database file.
+Select SQLAnywhere 16 and click Finish in the Create New Data Source dialog box. - Step 5: The ODBC Configuration for SQL Anywhere dialog box is displayed.

-Figure 7.13: Create a Data Source

-Step 5: The ODBC Configuration for SQL Anywhere dialog box is displayed.
 Type the necessary settings into the different tabs as specified in the following table, and leave other fields at their default settings.

-Table 7.1: Data source settings
+Table 6.1: Data source settings

 In this tab In this field You should

 ODBC Data source name Type appeantutor

 Login User ID Type dba (case sensitive)

 Password Type sql (case sensitive)

-Database Server name Type appeantutor
+Action Select Start and connect to a database on this computer

+Database file Click Browse to select the AppeonSample.db file.
+For example, C:\Users\Public\Documents\Appeon\Toolkit 2020\appeondemo\Database\AppeonSample.db.

 Database name Type appeantutor

-Database file Click Browse to select the AppeonSample.db file.
-For example, C:\Users\Public\Documents \Appeon\Developer2017\appeondemo\Database \AppeonSample.db.
+Server name Type appeantutor